LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article.md

 [Real-Time SDK (C# Edition)](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-real-time-csharp-sdk) (RTSDK, formerly known as Elektron SDK) is a suite of modern and open source APIs ([GitHub](https://github.com/Refinitiv/Real-Time-SDK)) that aim to simplify development through a strong focus on ease of use and standardized access to a broad set of Refinitiv proprietary content and services via the proprietary TCP connection named RSSL and proprietary binary message encoding format named OMM Message.
 The capabilities range from low latency/high-performance APIs right through to simple streaming Web APIs.

 The RTSDK C# Edition can run on Windows, Oracle Linux Server, Red Hat Enterprise Server and Ubuntu Linux platforms.
 It supports the [Visual Studio 2022 IDE](https://visualstudio.microsoft.com/vs/) for the full features development experience but the IDE is available for Windows developers only.
-Fortunately, the RTSDK C# Edition also supports the cross-platform [.NET SDK 6](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-6) (aka .NET Core 6) framework and the [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code) editor is available for all major OS platforms.
+Fortunately, the RTSDK C# Edition also supports the cross-platform [.NET CORE](https://devblogs.microsoft.com/dotnet/net-core-is-open-source/) and the [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code) editor is available for all major OS platforms.
 Linux and Windows developers who are using the VS Code editor can implement the real-time streaming application with LSEG Real-Time platform using the RTSDK C# Edition.

-This example project shows a step-by-step guide to create the EMA API .NET project and solution with the RTSDK C# Edition on VS Code and the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
+This example project shows a step-by-step guide to create the EMA API .NET project and solution with the RTSDK C# Edition *connect to the Real-Time Optimized (RTO) server* on VS Code and the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
 I am demonstrating with the RTSDK C# version 2.1.3.L1 on Ubuntu Linux, and this step-by-step guide can be applied to any supported OS platforms.

+**Note**: For developers who connect to the Real-Time Distribution System (RTDS), you can apply the steps to set up the project, solution and the libraries.
+However, please check the [100_MP_Streaming example](https://github.com/Refinitiv/Real-Time-SDK/tree/master/CSharp/Ema/Examples/Training/Consumer/100_Series/100_MP_Streaming) and *Cons100* section on the [RTSDK C# QuickStart](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-csharp/quick-start) page for the source code part.

 ## <a id="create_project"></a>Create the EMA API Real-Time Application Project